 “I don’t think it’s the right time.”

 Newsflash: there’s NEVER a right time.
 You just DO it and make time for it.
 It’s as simple as that.
-We are never ready for anything anyway — may it be love, studies, or moving to a new place.
+We are never ready for anything anyway — may it be love, studies, moving to a new place, or pursuing to travel the world.
 It just happens if YOU let it happen.

 For more sample excuses, read: Top 15 Common Travel Excuses That Should NOT Hold You Back!